pkqk/url-shortener-code-test/README.md

 ## Running the application

+### Running from docker repository

+I've pushed an image up to the docker hub so you should be able to run the app without setting anything up:

+    docker run --rm -it -p 3000:3000 pkqk/farmdrop

-I've tried developing the app in docker just for the hell of it but if that doesn't work you can run the app with:
+If docker isn't your thing then you can run the app with:

     bundle install
     bundle exec rackup -p 3000

+### Building and running the docker image from a checkout

-### Build the docker image if necessary
+Build the docker image if necessary:

     docker build -t farmdrop .

-### Run the webserver on port 3000
+Run the webserver on port 3000:

     docker run --rm -it -p 3000:3000 farmdrop

-### Run the rspec tests
+Run the rspec tests:

     docker run --rm -it farmdrop rspec